microsoft/PartnerResources/_docs/Business Applications/Customer Engagement/Sales.md

 Below you will find content to assist in upskilling on Dynamics 365 Sales and Dynamics 365 Marketing.
 Content is broken down as follows:

+* Keeping Up:  latest information and resources to stay up to date
-* Fundamentals, Associate, Expert, Specialist: content categorized in increase levels of complexity
+* Fundamentals, Associate, Expert: content categorized with increased levels of complexity
+* Events:  Partner on-demand readiness sessions
+* Community Resources:  user groups, blogs, documentation
 * Certifications:  relevant Microsoft exams or certifications
-* Community resources: user groups, events, blogs

 Additionally, some content may be mared with one or more icons: